 The first thing that sticks out is milk.
 The other big category is once again bread, in the form of wheat (it also includes pasta).

-One reason for the high footprint of wheat is that it’s a crop where farmers apply loads of synthetic fertiliser, which causes a lot of greenhouse gases.
+One reason for the high footprint of wheat is that it’s a crop where farmers apply loads of synthetic fertilizer, which causes a lot of greenhouse gases.

 This shouldn’t discourage you from buying bread.
 It’s an amazing product with a very low impact per calorie and protein.
 That is if we actually eat it.